 The purpose of this course is to broaden knowledge of and appreciation for the various ways in which the church is carrying out its mission in the world.
-The student is introduced to many different types of ministries through field trips, films, tape recordings and classroom presentations.
+The student is introduced to many different types of ministries through field trips, films, and tape recordings.